whunmr/circa/about/philosophy.md

 ### By making easy things trivial, we make nearly-impossible things merely hard

-Lots of features in Circa could be accused of being a whole lot of (our) work for a small amount of gain.
-But every little distraction that we can remove means that the coder can give slightly more attention to the real problems.
+We go to great lengths to save the user from doing tasks that would only take them a few extra seconds.
+But, each distraction we can remove gives the user more attention for the real problems.

 ### Code is mutable data.

 Even source text files are fair game to be modified by the system.
+In a sane way, of course.

-### Always know where values came from.
+### Evaluations should be repeatable and understandable

-In order to accomplish many of the features we want, such as modifying anything at runtime, and results-based feedback, we need to know how each value was generated.
-This means that the system should retain information about data-flow, and it should discourage or eliminate mutable state.
+The system should retain data-flow information, so that we can properly react to arbitrary runtime changes.
+Any evaluation that is non-repeatable is a potential problem.

 ### Limiting the language is good.

 By limiting the language we mean discouraging extra layers of expression, like inheritance, generic types, or arbitrary control flow.
 A limited language is easier to statically reason about, this makes introspection and reflection drastically easier.
-Turing-completeness is overrated.
+Turing-completeness is overrated!

 ### Tooling and reflection can help overcome the problems of a limited language.